Niklas3040/FightingGame/README.md

-# Fighting Game with similar mechanics of For Honor
+# Multiplayer fighting game with similar mechanics like For Honor

 Developed with Unreal Engine 4